Work-based undergraduate (3 years)

 How is this programme delivered?

-You are required to dedicate at around 20% of your working hours studying towards the programme.
-You’ll spend most of your training on the job, working as part of a policing team on a Basic Command Unit (BCU), fully supported in putting your learning into practice by experienced officers.
+This programme is a combination of classroom based learning and practical experience.
+Most of your training will be spent on the job, working as part of an active Policing team on a Basic Command Unit (BCU), where you'll be fully supported in putting the theory you've learnt into practice by experienced officers.

 In the classroom